TomasBeuzen/tomasbeuzen/content/authors/admin/_index.md

 # - Visitors
 ---

-<div class=text-justify>I'm a postdoctoral teaching and learning fellow for the Master of Data Science program at the University of British Columbia, Vancouver, Canada.
-I have experience in global ocean modelling, modelling coastal processes (particularly coastal storm erosion), coastal engineering, data science and machine learning.
-Currently, my primary interest is the application of machine learning and data science to Earth processes.
-I enjoy developing software and apps for workflow automation and would love to change the world :earth_asia:.</div>
+<div class=text-justify>I'm currently a postdoctoral teaching and learning fellow with the Master of Data Science program at the University of British Columbia, Vancouver, Canada.
+I have experience in research, teaching, and engineering consulting.
+I have a background in the Earth sciences and civil engineering, but now teach and practice data science.
+In particular, I'm interested in the practical application of data science to solving real-world problems :earth_asia:.</div>